Field

 The value of a controllable field is stored externally.
 To make a field controllable you should pass

-prop, a controlled field can't change it directly, it emits change
+some value to value prop, a controlled field can't change it directly, it emits change event instead.

 <Field :value="value" @change="changeValue" name="email" v-slot="field">